scharlau/security_shopping/README.md

 Which will launch the test system using the test database and should come back green because it works at creating a customer.

-1. Round one should be adding tests for the other models too.
-Each of them should go into files similar to the create_customer_spec.rb file and have methods added to the session_helpers.rb file.
+### This is still a thought exercise ###

+1. Round one should be considering what you'd want to check when building such an app.
+One group should consider the benefits of 'build it and then think of the OWASP guides'.
+One group should consider the benefits of building with OWASP in mind as you build.
+What would these look like in practice?
-2. Round two should be creating a test for the 'dashboard' page to check something there.
+2. Round two should be drafting the steps a capybara test would take to check for what happens when you exceed the number of items in a table.
 3. Round three is adding more tests to test the integration of the models, or something else.